What is promiscuous mode in networking?

-This mode applies to both a wired network interface card and wireless NIC.
-In both cases, it causes the controller to pass all traffic it receives to the central processing unit instead of just the frames it is specifically programmed to receive.
+Promiscuous mode applies to both wired and wireless NICs.
+In both cases, turning on the mode ensures that every data packet that is transmitted is received and read by the controller.
+Thus, it causes the controller to pass all traffic it receives to the central processing unit instead of just the frames it is specifically programmed to receive.

 Promiscuous mode and packet sniffing

-• It was manually configured using the ifconfig command or the ip link set.
+- It was manually configured using the ifconfig command or ip link set.

 What are the drawbacks of promiscuous mode?

-However, due to its ability to access all network traffic on a segment, this mode is considered unsafe.
-For example, in a system with multiple virtual machines, promiscuous mode makes it possible for every host to see all network packets destined for all other VMs on that system, not just packets destined for their VMs.
+Promiscuous mode is very useful for network monitoring, network analysis and troubleshooting, and network intrusion detection.
+However, this mode is considered unsafe due to its ability to access all network traffic on a segment.
+For example, in a system with multiple virtual machines, promiscuous mode lets every host see all network packets destined for all other VMs on that system, not just packets destined for their VMs.
+This can open the door to privacy violations and data theft, especially if one or more hosts are unauthorized or malicious systems belonging to cyberattackers.

-While debugging problems, however, tcpdump with the NIC should not be used in promiscuous mode because tcpdump will not show which data packets the system accepts under normal conditions.
-Relying on the IP addresses in the tcpdump's output to determine the right packet will yield incorrect insights.
+Promiscuous mode also has certain limitations.
+For example, while debugging problems, admins should not use tcpdump with a NIC in promiscuous mode because tcpdump will not show which data packets the system accepts under normal conditions.
+Also, relying on the Internet Protocol addresses in tcpdump's output to determine the right packet will yield incorrect insights.

-If the Ethernet address display is not turned on and the NIC is in promiscuous mode, it will – incorrectly -- show that there are no problems on the network.
-This may lead to network outages.
-To prevent such issues, it's important to use non-promiscuous mode or turn on the Ethernet address display in tcpdump.
+The mode can also display wrong information in other situations.
+For example, if the Ethernet address display is not turned on and the NIC is in promiscuous mode, it will -- incorrectly -- show that there are no problems on the network.
+Without the proper insight into actual problems, performance issues and even network outages could occur.
+To prevent such incidents, turning on the Ethernet address display in tcpdump is important.

-How to turn off promiscuous mode on a NIC
+How to enable and disable promiscuous mode on a NIC with XenServer

 Run the ifconfig command, and notice the outcome: